 While we won’t dive into all of the amazingly healthy whole foods you should be eating that grow directly from the ground (there are so many), there are things you can do improve the way your body extracts nutrients from those nutritious goodies that you choose to add to your diet.

-Additionally, as vegetables are cooked, they can lose nutrients, and blending or juicing can actually make some nutrients more bioavailable and easy to absorb.
+Additionally, cooked vegetables can lose nutrients, and blending or juicing can actually make some nutrients more bioavailable and easy to absorb.

 Have a Gut Check

 Without a doubt, your gut health is at the helm when it comes to how your body absorbs nutrients.
-Your gut environment is home to 100 trillion bacteria (about three pounds worth) living within and comprising your intestinal tract.
-Although you might feel alarmed when you hear that you have such a gigantic amount of bacteria living within you, the majority of it truly works on your behalf - keeping you well and keeping the bad guys at bay.
+Your gut environment is home to 100 trillion bacteria (about three pounds worth) living within your intestinal tract.
+Although you might feel alarmed when you hear that you have such a gigantic amount of bacteria living within you, the majority of it truly works on your behalf—keeping you well and keeping the bad guys at bay.

-A high quality probiotic supplement like Hyperbiotics PRO-15 can help populate the beneficial bacteria that’s naturally found in the gut, supporting digestive and immune health but also helping to ensure that your body is properly absorbing the nutrients it’s extracting from your food.
+A high quality probiotic supplement like Hyperbiotics PRO-15 can help populate the beneficial bacteria that are naturally found in the gut, supporting digestive and immune health but also helping to ensure that your body is properly absorbing the nutrients from your food.

-Since your health scenario is unique and personal to you and your lifestyle, it's key to reflect on your overall picture and begin making improvements where you see fit.
-By limiting your stress levels, taking excellent care of your system, maintaining a wholesome diet high in plant-based foods and supplementing with a high quality probiotic, you can improve your nutrient absorption and set your body on a path to optimal health and wellness.
+Since your health scenario is unique and personal to you and your lifestyle, it's key to reflect on the overall picture and begin making improvements where you see fit.
+By limiting your stress levels, taking excellent care of your system, maintaining a wholesome diet high in plant-based foods, and supplementing with a high quality probiotic, you can improve your nutrient absorption and set your body on a path to vibrant health and wellness.